Yutsuten/Yutsuten.github.io/_notes/tool/windows/wsl/x_server.md

 ## X server choices

-Choose one of the bellow:
+Choose one of the bellow.
+Personal recommendation is VcXsrv.

 - VcXsrv
 - Xming

-Personal recommendation is VcXsrv.

 ## Setup (Windows)